julien-blanchon/muwanx/README.md

 - **Real-time**: Run MuJoCo simulations with real-time policy control.
 - **Interactive**: Change the state of objects by applying forces.
 - **Cross-platform**: Works seamlessly on desktop and mobile devices.
 - **Client-only**: All computation runs in the browser.
-No server for simulation required.
+No server for simulation is required.
 - **Easy Sharing**: Host as a static site for effortless demo distribution (e.g., GitHub Pages).
 - **Customizable**: Add your own MuJoCo models and ONNX policies quickly.